dagraham/nts-dgraham/README.md

 3. Limit the diplay of nodes in the outline to the integer MAX levels.
 Use MAX = 0 to display all levels.
 4. Highlight displayed lines that contain a match for the case-insensitive regular expression REGEX.
 Enter an empty REGEX to clear highlighting.
 5. Display complete notes that contain a match in the title, tags or body for the case-insensitive regular expression REGEX.
 6. If IDENT is the 2-number identifier for a note, then display the contents of that note.
 Else if IDENT is the identifier for a ".txt" file, then display the contents of that file.
 Otherwise limit the display to that part of the outline which starts from the corresponding node.
+Use IDENT = 0 to start from the root node.
 7. In session mode, switch back and forth between the two most recent displays.
 8. If IDENT corresponds to either a note or a ".txt" file, then open that file for editing and, in the case of a note, scroll to the beginning line of the note.
 9. If IDENT corresponds to either a note or a ".txt" file, then open that file for appending a new note.
 Otherwise, if IDENT corresponds to a directory, then prompt for the name of a child to add to that node.
 If the name entered ends with ".txt", a new note file will be created and opened for editing.
 Otherwise, a new subdirectory will be added to the node directory using the name provided.
 Use "0" as the IDENT to add to the root (data) node.